 “We’re in a partnership now with a young lady to talk about history, Black history,” Dunn said.

-The history component is important to Anderson, since the community center will be named Willa Mae Wright Community Center.
+The history component is important to Anderson, since the community center will be named Willie Mae Wright Community Center.

 Lastly and just as importantly, “everyone” applies to women—especially Black women who Anderson and Dunn feel do not get enough ownership or leadership opportunities.
 By ownership, Anderson’s referring to Black women being in a position to own their own companies.